softwaremill/macwire/README.md

 Using Macwire for wiring Actors can be attractive not only because it safes from to much typing.
 It is as well type safer because possible errors will be reported by scala compiler.
-In standard way of creating actors if parameters passed to the `Props` are mistaken
-error happens during runtime.
-However relying on `wireActor` here compilation error is raised.
+In standard way of creating actors if parameters passed to the `Props` are mistaken error happens during runtime.
+However relying on `wireActor[A]` here compilation error is raised.

 Although this code is wrong it will compile and throw exception during runtime:
 ```scala